-- 844 Enrollment/registration of authenticators: IdPs should consider the enrollment process and life-845 cycle management for MFA.
-For this NCCoE project, FIDO UAF enrollment was launched by the 846 user via tapping a native enrollment application (Nok Nok Labs' Passport application).
-During user authentication, the same application (Passport) was invoked programmatically (via 847 848 AppLink) to perform FIDO authentication.
-In a production implementation, the IdP would need 849 to put processes in place to enroll, retire, or replace authenticators when needed.
-A process for responding when authenticators are lost or stolen is particularly important to prevent 850 unauthorized access.
-851 - For UAF, a FIDO UAF client must be installed (e.g., we installed Nok Nok Labs' NNL Passport). - For U2F, download and install Google Authenticator (or equivalent) because mobile browsers do not support FIDO U2F 1.1 natively (as do some desktop browsers).
-This situation is evolving with ratification of the World Wide Web Consortium Web Authentication (WebAuthn) standard [16] and mobile browser support for it.
-For implementations supporting U2F integration in the browser, such as the one described in this practice guide, Google Authenticator is still required

-858 859 on Android devices.
+- Enrollment/registration of authenticators: IdPs should consider the enrollment process and lifecycle management for MFA.
+For this NCCoE project, FIDO UAF enrollment was launched by the user via tapping a native enrollment application (Nok Nok Labs' Passport application).
+During user authentication, the same application (Passport) was invoked programmatically (via AppLink) to perform FIDO authentication.
+In a production implementation, the IdP would need to put processes in place to enroll, retire, or replace authenticators when needed.
+A process for responding when authenticators are lost or stolen is particularly important to prevent unauthorized access. - For UAF, a FIDO UAF client must be installed (e.g., we installed Nok Nok Labs' NNL Passport). - For U2F, download and install Google Authenticator (or equivalent) because mobile browsers do not support FIDO U2F 1.1 natively (as do some desktop browsers).
+This situation is evolving with ratification of the World Wide Web Consortium's Web Authentication (WebAuthn) standard [16] and mobile browser support for it.
+For implementations supporting U2F integration in the browser, such as the one described in this practice guide, Google Authenticator is still required on Android devices.
 For implementations using WebAuthn, native browser support may eliminate the need for Google Authenticator.

-860 4.7 Token and Session Management
+4.7 Token and Session Management

-861 RP application owners have two separate areas of concern when it comes to token and session tokens/sessions to receive and manage from the IdP side.
-Each of these functions has its own separate
+RP application owners have two separate areas of concern when it comes to token and session management.
+They have authorization tokens to manage on the client side and identity tokens/sessions to receive and manage from the IdP side.
+Each of these functions has its own separate concerns and requirements.